-As a web design company for law firms, the common question we get is “How much does it cost for law firm websites?”
-In this article, I’ll discuss pricing for law firm websites and the factors that can impact the cost of developing your firm’s website.
-Also, I’ll touch upon the pro’s, the con’s, and the costs of trying to develop trying to build your own website.
+As a web design company for law firms, the common question we get is, “How much does it cost for lawyer websites?”
+In this article, I’ll discuss pricing for lawyer websites and the factors that can impact the cost of developing your firm’s website.
+Also, I’ll touch upon the pros, cons, and costs of trying to develop trying to build your own website.

 How Much Does Websites for Lawyers Design Cost?